rodrigo-contentful/rodrigos-lab/analyse_contentTypes/Readme.md

 #### ContentType and Fields validations
   - Look for validations based on fields names: "email","e-mail", "phone", "telephone", "mobile", "url", "link", "date""time"
+  - Show broken references, when a reference field has links but ContentTypes do not exist

 ### planned validations

 - Many assets validation, shows as lack of validations on report
-- Equal content types
-- Statistics of types repetition
+- Statistics of types repetien

 ## Example